Calculating the value and proper storage of poultry litter

 - Use tarps on litter piles to keep litter dry, reduce odor, and reduce N losses from volatilization.

-- Create an earthen berm around piles to allow time for water and nutrients running off the pile to infiltrate.
+- Create an earthen berm around piles to allow time for water and nutrients to infiltrate.

 Additional considerations when selecting a suitable storage site